Birches Head Academy - Organisations

 How will both you and I know how my child/young person is doing and how will you help me to support their learning?

-Our school has an open door policy and parents are encouraged to make an appointment to see their child’s Tutor or SENCO to discuss any concerns they may have.
-Staff can communicate with parents through a variety of means for example: phone calls, planner, meetings at school, report cards, school website and newsletters.
+Our Academy has an open door policy and parents are encouraged to make an appointment to see their child’s Tutor or SENCO to discuss any concerns they may have.
+Staff can communicate with parents through a variety of means for example: phone calls, Synergy, meetings at school, report cards, and newsletters.

 For children who have a Statement of Special Needs or EHC Plan formal annual reviews will be held to discuss your child’s progress and the provision made for them.
 External agencies involved and a representative from the Local Authority SEND team will also be invited to this meeting.